Sburrinator/Arduino/README.md

-# Arduino
+# Arduino alarm
-Stuff that i made with Arduino
+Alarm composed by a buzzer, led and ultrasonic sensor.